NOTE TO OUR CLIENTS:

 4.)
 When you arrive, there will be a thermometer on the wall at the door.
 You’ll have to stand in front of it and get your temperature taken.
 It will be contactless and just take a second.
 If you feel this is a privacy violation, again, I am sorry.
 There is nothing I can do about this.

 5.)
 The waiver will include a health screening questionnaire.
-I will post the questions on here when I have them finalized.
 If we can’t tattoo you because you didn’t pass the screening, I am sorry.
 Please don’t be upset with us.
 There is nothing we can do about this.
+[Our updated waiver]

 6.)
 The waiver will include consent to participate in contact tracing if needed.
 This means that if you were exposed to COVID at the shop by someone else in the shop, we have to give your phone number to the nurses at the Livingston County Health Department.
 They would call you and let you know to monitor your symptoms.
 If you develop symptoms, you have to let them know and then, they will then ask you who you have had close contact with.
 They will attempt to contact those people and tell them that they might have been exposed to COVID.